POSE-Lab/i6DL-Edge-Lite/README.md

 ```

 ### 2. Set up conda environment
-- Change the prefix in `environment.yml` to `$CONDA_PREFIX/envs/eposOpt`, where `$CONDA_PREFIX` is the Anaconda installation path
+- Change to `base` environment
-- Install the environment with
+- Install the i6DL-Edge-Lite environment with
 ```
-conda env create -f environment.yml
+conda env create --prefix $CONDA_PREFIX/envs/eposOpt -f environment.yml
 ```
+`$CONDA_PREFIX` is the environment variable pointing to the Anaconda installation path.

+Activate the environment and proceed with the rest of the steps.

 ### 3. Build progressive-x

 ```
 cd ./external/progressive-x
-mkdir build; cd build;
+cd build
 cmake .. -DCMAKE_BUILD_TYPE=Release
 make -j8
 ```